csecht/tkinter_utilities/README.md

 ![grayscale-simulated-colors](images/grayscale_colortable.png)

 ## Known Issues
-Right-click selection of some long color names may not fit all data into the foreground data cell; it's there, just scroll to the right.
-You can also 'select all' and copy and paste all the data elsewhere.
+Selection of some long color names may not fit all data into a data cell; it is there, just scroll to the right.
+You can also right-click and 'select all', then copy and paste all the data elsewhere.
 All basic editing tools are available in either data display cell.